For Non-Florida Residents

 [ Top ]

 At the counter, the deputy clerk will review your application, provide an oath, collect your payment, and issue your license.
+Both of you must have your government-issued photo identification with you.

 The deputy clerk will also go over important information and instructions about using your license with you.
 Once you receive your Marriage License and the handout, Important Information for Wedding Officiants, be sure to give them both to the person who will be performing your wedding ceremony so that they understand: